atomist-attic/python-rugs/README.md

 would be fine.
 Even if we import modules that don't exist in Python so that those imports get mapped to a JS `require(...)` call by the transpiler.

+With all this said, you can already use all the features that Atomist provide for you like the `project` object, the `Path Expression Engine` and soon microgrammars.
+All of those make for a very powerful toolbox even if you can't import Python dependencies for now.

 ## Rugs